samuelmtz2000/beIntentionalApp/apps/api/README.md

   - Toggle availability: set `isActive=false` to hide from the store.

 - UI tips
-  - Show a Buy button for controllable, not‑owned items; show an Owned state otherwise.
+  - Show a Buy button with a quantity selector; show available credits from `/me`.
   - On purchase, optimistically decrement coins or re‑fetch `/me` to stay authoritative.
-  - On record, you can optimistically show an “Avoided” state when owned; always reconcile with server.
+  - On record, if credits are available, animate “Used 1 credit”; otherwise, show life decrease.

 ## Example Requests